-NFL Rumors: Adrian Peterson To Officially Become Free Agent – Cowboys Interested
+NFL Rumors: Adrian Peterson To Officially Become Free Agent — Cowboys Interested

-NFL free agency doesn’t officially begin until March 9, 2017, but running back Adrian Peterson is already confirmed to land on the market and the Dallas Cowboys are jumping.
+NFL free agency doesn’t officially begin until March 9, 2017, but running back Adrian Peterson is already confirmed to land on the market, and the Dallas Cowboys are jumping.
 The Minnesota Vikings have confirmed that they will officially part ways with “All Day” after declining to pick up his option for 2017.
 That lands him in NFL free agency where a number of teams are going to start looking at just how much they can sign the star running back for.

 As confirmed by NFL.com, the Vikings officially made the announcement on Tuesday that they will not exercise his 2017 option which would have counted for $18 million against the salary cap.
 When the new league year launches on March 9, he will officially be an unrestricted free agent.